Project #4 - Concurrency Control

 is called.
 The test cases will only call this function when all transactions are paused.
 Therefore, you do not need to worry too much about race conditions when doing garbage collection.
 In Task 1, you have already implemented an algorithm to compute the watermark (the lowest read timestamp in the system).
 In this task, you will need to remove all transactions that do not contain any undo logs visible to a transaction with the lowest read timestamp.

-You will need to traverse the table heap and the version chain to identify undo logs that are still accessible by a transaction with the lowest read timestamp (if an undo log is invisible to this transaction, it should be invisible to any other transaction either).
+You will need to traverse the table heap and the version chain to identify undo logs that are still accessible by a transaction with the lowest read timestamp (make sure that you understand this: an undo log that is invisible to this transaction should be invisible to all transactions).
 If a transaction is committed / aborted, and does not contain any undo logs visible to a transaction with the lowest read timestamp, you can simply remove it from the transaction map.

 The example below illustrates the case where the watermark timestamp is 3 and we have txn1